Name: Nate Torres

 Best Spots in Orange County, California for Portrait Photography

 Orange County is one of those places where you can be almost anywhere and manage to capture a magic moment.
-However, there are some essential spots for getting great photos that anyone planning a portrait session in Orange County should know about.
+However, there are some essential spots in Orange County for getting great photos that anyone planning a portrait session in Orange County should know about.
 I’ve been to each location and know each area well!

 Irvine Spectrum Giant Wheel

 Palm trees surround the Irvine Spectrum Giant Wheel, which is located within the lush courtyard of the Irvine Spectrum Center.
 During the day, striking blue skies give you plenty of vivid natural light.
 In the evening, the Center turns on its 52,000 LED lights to fill the space with neon hues that give off a party atmosphere.